ananddotiyer/Test-driven-API/README.md

 # Test driven!
-API
+Framework
-- Test web-services, directly at the end-point.
+- Test UI and non-UI.
+Especially suited for web-services.
 - The main driver is independent of your tests.
 Tests themselves are self-contained JSON structures.
 No other script/code is associated with the tests.
 - Create a new test by copying an existing JSON.
 - Well-organized test structure, layered by test suites, test categories, and test scripts.